AviShah10/nba-playoff-prediction/README.md

 ## Contributions

 Samuel: Was in charge of later data cleaning and processing, such as troubleshooting issues with conferences/team relocations, averaging the teams' midseason stats, and reshaping to be compatible with the learning models.
 Helped with the implementation of the models by fixing any errors that could be dealt with on the data side such as mismatching rows, incorrect labeling, etc. and contributed in writing the 'Data Collection' and 'Methods' sections of this report.
+Also helped with organizing the results for each of the modles with regards to the successes and filures in predicting playoff outcomes.
+Helped in analyzing code and converting files to notebook files and with the presentation recording.

 Divyesh: Was in charge of the early data cleaning and processing.
 Experimented different techniques of cleaning ans storing data: by year or by team.
 Parsed through the game.csv file and took the 2000-2022 seasons and split into each team's games.
 Also helped with the creation and debugging of SVM and logistic regression models.